MicrosoftDocs/Viva/Viva/goals/gitlab-integration.md

 - You can also directly search issues by typing in the issue ID or issue title or select them from the dropdown in the **Issues** field.
 You can also select multiple issues and connect them to the OKR.

-## How is progress calculated?
+## How to calculate progress with the GitLab integration

-- The progress of your OKR will be computed based on the count of issues (if you have chosen KPI metric to track progress), or if you have chosen percent complete to track progress, the % will be calculated based on the number of issues closed.
+The progress of your OKR will be computed based on the count of issues (if you have chosen KPI metric to track progress), or if you have chosen percent complete to track progress, the % will be calculated based on the number of issues closed.

-- If you have subtasks added under each issue, the progress will be calculated based on the status of the subtasks as well.
+If you have subtasks added under each issue, the progress will be calculated based on the status of the subtasks as well.

-For example, if you've connected two issues that have two subtasks each to your OKR, once you close subtask 1 in issue 1, the progress will be updated as 25% and on closing subtask 2 in issue 1, your OKR progress will be 50%.
+For example, if you have connected two issues that have two subtasks each to your OKR, once you close subtask 1 in issue 1, the progress will be updated as 25% and on closing subtask 2 in issue 1, your OKR progress will be 50%.

 > [!NOTE]
 > If you select percent complete to track progress, the progress will be computed only based on the percentage of issues closed.
 On the other hand, if you want to keep track of the issues that are open as well, you will have to select a KPI metric to track progress.